culturepulse/community-synchronizer/README.md

 ### AWS SAM template
 File `template.yaml` stores settings for the lambda function deployment.
 The most important part are `Layers`. \
 This attribute stores all necessary dependencies, which needs to be installed as a "Layer".
 Luckily we have open-source \
-Github repository with already installed layers here: [Klayers](https://github.com/keithrozario/Klayers).
+GitHub repository with already installed layers here: [Klayers](https://github.com/keithrozario/Klayers).

 ### Generate requirements.txt from poetry
 To generate requirements.txt file, you need to run following command: `poetry export --without-hashes --format=requirements.txt > requirements.txt`